neptune-ai/scale-examples/utils/migration_tools/from_wandb/README.md

-# Migrating from W&B to Neptune Scale
+# Migrating from W&B to Neptune

-This script allows you to copy run metadata from W&B to Neptune Scale.
+This script allows you to copy run metadata from W&B to Neptune.

 ## Prerequisites
 - A Weights and Biases account, `wandb` library installed, and environment variables set.
-- A Neptune Scale account, `neptune-scale` python library installed, and environment variables set.
+- A Neptune account, `neptune-scale` python library installed, and environment variables set.
 For details, see the [docs][docs-setup].

 ## Instructions